 The process detailed in this section is for admissions for secondary admissions.
-For further information on this process please contact the Admissions Team at County Hall, Newport, Isle of Wight https://www.iow.gov.uk/Residents/Schools-and-Learning/School-Admissions/Secondary-School-Sept-2019
+For further information on this process please contact the Admissions Team at County Hall, Newport, Isle of Wight School Admissions - Service Details (iow.gov.uk)

+3.1.
 Number of spaces (PAN)

+3.1.1.
 The academy has an agreed admission number of 210 per year.

+3.2.
 Application process

-Applications for the 2022 academic year begins October 2021.

-To apply you need to complete the local authority's (LA) common application form and submit this directly to the LA by the deadline, 31 October 2021.
-Most applications are made online and the details and application form are available at https://www.iow.gov.uk/Residents/Schools-and-Learning/School-Admissions/Tasks
+- 3.2.1.
+Applications for the 2023 academic year begins October 2022. - 3.2.2.
+To apply you need to complete the local authority's (LA) common application form and submit this directly to the LA by the deadline, 31 October 2022.
+Most applications are made online and the details and application form are available at Tasks for the service School Admissions (iow.gov.uk) - 3.2.3.
 Late applications will not be considered until all other applications have been reviewed.

+3.2.4.
 All offers of secondary places will be made through the LA.
 The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

+3.3.
 Selection criteria

+3.3.1.
 If the number of applications is less than the number of spaces, then all children will be offered places.

+3.4.
 Oversubscription criteria